206069618/QualityAssuranceEngineerTechnical_Abongile/README.md

 # QualityAssuranceEngineerTechnical_Abongile

+**#Overview**
-Quality Assurance Engineer Technical Test - Selenium Framework This repository contains a Selenium framework for the Quality Assurance Engineer Technical Test.
-The framework is built using Maven and is designed to be executed in an IDE such as IntelliJ or NetBeans.
+This repository contains a Selenium framework for the Quality Assurance Engineer Technical Test.
+The framework is built using Maven and requires an Integrated Development Environment (IDE) such as IntelliJ, NetBeans, etc. Please ensure that the Java Development Kit (JDK) is installed on your machine.

-Prerequisites
+**Prerequisites**
+Before running the tests, make sure you have the following installed:

+**Java Development Kit (JDK):**
+You can download and install the JDK from Oracle or OpenJDK.

+**Maven:**
+Make sure Maven is installed.
+You can download it from Maven Apache.

+**Integrated Development Environment (IDE):**
-Ensure you have an IDE installed (e.g., IntelliJ, NetBeans).
+Choose an IDE of your preference, such as IntelliJ, NetBeans, etc.
-Maven is required for building and managing dependencies.

-Task 1 - API
+**Project Structure**
+The project is organized as follows:

-To execute Task 1 - API:
+**Task 1 - API:**

-Navigate to the Java class located at \QualityAssuranceEngineerTechnicalTest-main\QualityAssuranceEngineerTechnicalTest-main\src\test\java.
+To execute Task 1, run the Java class located at:
-Run the Java class associated with Task 1.
+QualityAssuranceEngineerTechnicalTest-main\QualityAssuranceEngineerTechnicalTest-main\src\test\java
-Unit Test Reports for Task 1
+Unit Test reports for Task 1 can be found in the Extent Report at:
-You can find the extent report for Task 1 at the following location:

-makefile
-Copy code
 C:\Users\x463528\Documents\QualityAssuranceEngineerTechnicalTest-main\QualityAssuranceEngineerTechnicalTest-main\Reports\API_AllDogs_List_And_Validation\22-24-2023 12-24-27
-Task 2 - Web

-To execute Task 2 - Web:
+**Task 2 - Web:**

-Navigate to the Java class located at \QualityAssuranceEngineerTechnicalTest-main\QualityAssuranceEngineerTechnicalTest-main\src\test\java\SeleniumExecution.
+To execute Task 2, run the Java class located at:
-Run the Java class associated with Task 2.
-Unit Test Results for Task 2
+QualityAssuranceEngineerTechnicalTest-main\QualityAssuranceEngineerTechnicalTest-main\src\test\java\SeleniumExecution
-You can find the unit test results for Task 2 at the following location:
+Unit Test results for Task 2 can be found in the following directory:

-makefile
-Copy code
 C:\Users\x463528\Documents\QualityAssuranceEngineerTechnicalTest-main\QualityAssuranceEngineerTechnicalTest-main\Reports\Web\23-50-2023 12-50-49
+Prerequisites
+Ensure you have the following prerequisites before running the tests:

+**Execution Steps**
+Clone this repository to your local machine.
+Open the project in your preferred IDE.
+Configure the necessary dependencies using Maven.
+Execute Task 1 by running the corresponding Java class.
-Note: Make sure to review the test reports for detailed information on the execution and results.
+Review the API test reports in the specified location.
+Execute Task 2 by running the corresponding Java class.
+Review the web test results in the specified directory.
 Feel free to reach out if you have any questions or encounter issues during the execution of the tests.